Page Title

 How are you currently serving families and how will that change in the future?

-This additional space will allow us to add workforce housing to our family of services.
+This additional space has allowed us to add workforce housing to our family of services.
 The inclusion of workforce housing units within the campus is a crucial aspect of FPGV's ability to better serve their clients.
 Stable housing for two employees ensures continuity and expertise in our programs and services and will provide on-site supervision of A Journey Home.
 Moreover, the availability of workforce housing for client families helps address the ongoing challenge of affordable housing.
 By providing these units, FPGV supports families in accessing safe and affordable housing to lower income families.

 By offering a comprehensive set of programs and services, FPGV directly addresses the challenges of homelessness, affordable housing, and access to essential resources faced by the community.
 These programs provide families with the tools, support, and opportunities they need to break the cycle of homelessness, achieve stability, and build a brighter future for themselves.